 This lock-up provision applies to common stock and to securities convertible into or exchangeable or exercisable for common stock.
 It also applies to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.

 NASDAQ Global Market Listing

-Our shares are listed on the NASDAQ Global Market under the symbol "CERU."
+We have applied to list our common stock on the NASDAQ Global Market, subject to notice of issuance, under the symbol "CERU."